EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 You can fix these issues by adjusting your DNS, in System Settings within Desktop Mode, in `Configure Network Settings`.

+**Note:** If you are noticing unexpected behavior with RetroAchievements causing errant controls or freezing, consider trying the below steps.

 **Here's How:**

 1. Click the bottom left icon in the taskbar (Steam Deck icon), click `Settings` in the list, open `System Settings`.